Guide to planning OpenAM deployments. OpenAM provides open source Authentication, Authorization, Entitlement and Federation software.

 Prepare the App Server.
 Prepare your application server, depending on type: Apache Tomcat, JBoss 4/5, WildFly, Jetty, Oracle WebLogic, IBM WebSphere.
 Also, prepare each app server for HTTPS.

 Obtain the OpenAM Software.
-You should obtain a supported ForgeRock release of OpenAM, a nightly build, or an archive build.
+You should obtain a supported ForgeRock release of OpenAM or an archive build.
 For the latest stable version of OpenAM, click Enterprise Downloads.

 Configure OpenAM.
 Install and configure OpenAM with or without the console, the setup tools (configurator), configuration tools (